 Day-to-day activities are discussed at the Human Tissue Authority Compliance Team meetings.
-Issues which cannot be resolved by this team or require escalation are referred to Hull York Medical School Board and/or Hull and East Yorkshire Hospitals NHS Trust Board.
+Issues which cannot be resolved by this team or require escalation are referred to Hull York Medical School Board and/or Hull University Teaching Hospitals NHS Trust Board.

-The Daisy Tumour Bank team is a member of the local Hull and East Yorkshire Hospitals NHS Trust HTA Committee, whose role is responsibility for the management of Trust-wide HTA issues to maintain compliance with the Human Tissue Act 2004.
+The Daisy Tumour Bank team is a member of the local Hull University Teaching Hospitals NHS Trust HTA Committee, whose role is responsibility for the management of Trust-wide HTA issues to maintain compliance with the Human Tissue Act 2004.